populationgenomics/team-docs/getting_started.md

    mamba create --name hail -c cpg -c bioconda -c conda-forge hail conda activate hail
    ```

+> **_NOTE:_**  Some users have experienced issues installing hail, typically manifesting in a `nothing provides requested hail` message from conda/mamba.
+This has been solved by downgrading the system python to 3.7.

 It's a good idea to update your Hail package regularly as follows: